raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

     ?
 Me cuesta conducir por la ciudad : `I find it hard to drive around the city`

 emplearse/esforzarse en algo = apply oneself to something
-    ? ...dificultando nuestra capacidad de concentrarnos durante mucho tiempo en una sola tarea : `...hindering our ability to apply ourselves for any length of time to one task`
+    ? ...dificultando nuestra capacidad de aplicarnos durante mucho tiempo en una sola tarea : `...hindering our ability to apply ourselves for any length of time to one task`

 hacer un esfuerzo = make an effort
     ?
 Necesito hacer un esfuerzo para estudiar más : `I need to make an effort to study more`